gaebar/SEI-Project-2/README.md

 ___

 ## Website Summary
+Digital Nomad Hub was the second project during the General Assembly Software Engineering Immersive course (Week 5).
+The project was made in collaboration with Katarzyna https://github.com/kasiaaguti.

 We had to render an app that retrieves data from a public API in an interesting and engaging manner.
 We had just under 48 hours to achieve this goal, making it extremely time-sensitive.
 We chose to create a web app called Digital Nomad Hub, which allows users to retrieve a map of locations of potential destination for digitals nomads, using the Mapbox and Rapid webcams APIs.

 My part in the project included creating a Mapbox API integration, display the results on the map and general styling of the map.